top of page

 About Sophia

 Sophia Gaston is a London-based foreign policy expert.
-Her research focuses on strengthening the resilience and competitiveness of advanced liberal democracies in a turbulent geopolitical era.
+Her research focuses on strengthening the resilience and competitiveness of advanced liberal democracies in a turbulent geopolitical era, with a particular focus on British strategic advantage.

-Sophia has pioneered quantitative and qualitative research into the evolving social attitudes on foreign policy in the United Kingdom, establishing the gold-standard annual survey on public opinion on international affairs.
+Sophia has a unique purview of geopolitics due to her deep understanding of domestic social and political trends, and her in-depth work centring citizens at the heart of an internationalist foreign policy agenda.
+She has pioneered quantitative and qualitative research into the evolving social attitudes on foreign policy in the United Kingdom, establishing the gold-standard annual surveys on public opinion on international affairs.
 She has written several highly influential studies into how to bring together domestic and international policy agendas, as a means of supporting public consent for more open, ambitious and connected foreign policy missions.
-She is also focused on exploring the implications that our allies' complicated domestic social landscapes will pose for the UK's own strategic objectives, including the crucial relationship with the United States.
+Sophia is also focused on exploring the implications that our allies' complicated domestic social landscapes will pose for the UK's own strategic objectives, including the crucial relationship with the United States.

 Sophia's previous research has focused on populism, nationalism, and the growth of anti-establishment movements, as well as broader threats to governance in Western nations, including disinformation, trust in institutions and social competition.
 She led large-scale, innovative social studies into the significance of nostalgia as a contemporary cultural and political force in the United Kingdom, France and Germany, and a six-country study into the activation of 'fear' in Europe's political culture.

 Sophia is a regular media commentator for national and global publications and broadcast television, and frequently presents on her research at UK and international conferences.
-She also advises and trains governments, NGOs, and private sector organisations on public opinion research - consulting on social and political risk environments, as well as research design and methodologies, surveys, and focus groups.
+She also advises governments, NGOs, and private sector organisations on geopolitical risk, strategic forecasting and policy development.

 bottom of page